Requirements for Graduation

 Credit for summer study will not be accepted for transfer unless an official transcript is received by December 1 of the year in which the coursework is taken.
 Credits for winter interim study will not be accepted after the Office of the Registrar has verified completion of all requirements for graduation.

-All summer and winter term courses, whether overseas or in the United States, must be approved in advance by the student's academic adviser and the registrar.
+All summer and winter term courses, whether overseas or in the United States, must be approved in advance by the student’s academic adviser and the registrar.
 Prior approval ensures the transfer of credit to Grinnell.
-A maximum of 18 semester credits will be accepted for courses taken during the three summers prior to graduation, with a maximum of nine semester credits for any one summer and a maximum of four semester credits for any one winter term.
+The number of summer and winter interim credits accepted for transfer is subject to the maximum allowable transfer credits for first-time, first-year students and transfer students.

 A transfer student will be allowed to apply toward a degree at Grinnell a maximum of 62 semester credits of transferable work depending upon the student’s classification at the time of enrollment.
 If a transfer student has more than 62 credits of transferable work, the registrar will work with the student to determine which credits, not exceeding 62, will be accepted.

 a) Upon matriculation at Grinnell the student is assigned a class level (FR2, SO1, SO2, JR1) based on a combination of all college credits and the number of equivalent full-time semesters of college the student completed.
 To graduate in eight semesters from Grinnell, the student must complete a minimum of four semesters of residency at Grinnell and eight total semesters of college.

 b) If the student is below the minimum credits of their initial classification, the student shall be allowed to transfer additional future summer credits to bring the student up to the minimum credits.
 Such courses are subject to all transfer requirements noted in the Student Handbook.